Azure-Samples/openai-python-enterprise-logging/README.md

 ### Logging OpenAI completions
-- Once the API Management layer has been configured, you can configure existing OpenAI python code to use the API layer by adding a "Header" parameter to the completion request:
+- Once the API Management layer has been configured, you can configure existing OpenAI python code to use the API layer by adding the subscription key parameter to the completion request:
 Example:
 ```python
 import openai